 Smart Parking Solutions

-Example: smart sensors implemented on trash bins can send alerts to the waste management system once the bin is full (or reached threshold limit).
+Example: smart sensors implemented on trash bins can send alerts to the waste management system once the bin is full (or reached the threshold limit).
 If the waste quantity in the bin is low, it will not be emptied.

-Fleets for waste collection and treatment can be managed and any changing trends can be predicted via smart analytics solutions.
+Fleets for waste collection and treatment can be managed, and any changing trends can be predicted via smart analytics solutions.

 2. Wearable Devices

-Future of Wearable technology
+Future of Wearable Technology

 3. Healthcare

-Doctors can monitor patient’s status remotely and suggest necessary procedures when required.
+Doctors can monitor patients’ status remotely and suggest necessary procedures when required.

 Find out more about how wireless technology is used in Medicine and Healthcare